xitongsys/parquet-go/README.md

 func (self *ParquetHandler) ReadInit(pfile ParquetFile, np int64) func (self *ParquetHandler) WriteInit(pfile ParquetFile, obj interface{}, np int64)
 ```
-In reading process, Unmarshal is a very time-consuming function.
-If this process is not needed, you can just get the table map and values by yourself.

-You can also do the Unmarshal parallelly to improve performance.
-An example is shown in example/benchmark/ReadParquet.go

 ## Performance
 A very simple performance test of writing/reading parquet was did on Linux host (JRE 1.8.0, Golang 1.7.5, 23GB, 24 Cores).
 It is faster than java :)